sandepal-org/mq01-ops/README.md

 oc get clusteroperator image-registry
 ```

-which indicates that the registry is ready:
+which indicates that the registry is ready; it may take a minute for it to start:

 ```bash
 NAME             VERSION   AVAILABLE   PROGRESSING   DEGRADED   SINCE   MESSAGE